rahulhaque/laravel-filepond/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)
 [![Total Downloads](https://img.shields.io/packagist/dt/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)

 A straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
-This package keeps tracks of all the uploaded files and provides an easier interface for the user to interact with the files.
+This package keeps tracks of all the uploaded files and provides an easier interface for the developers to interact with them.
 It currently features -

 - Single and multiple file uploads.
+- Chunk uploads with resume.
 - Third party storage support.
-- Chunk upload with upload resume capability.
 - Global server side validation for temporary files.
-- Controller level validation before moving the temporary files to permanent location.
+- Controller/Request level validation before moving the temporary files to permanent location.
-- Artisan command to clean up temporary files and folders after they have expired.
+- Scheduled artisan command to clean up temporary files and folders after they have expired.

 **Attention:** People who are already using version less than < 1.3.8 are requested to update the `./config/filepond.php` file when upgrading as the newer version contains significant changes.

+Support the development with a :star: to let others know it worked for you.

 ## Installation